 Informing the other NCs of nominations in EUSAIR governance bodies;

-Providing guidance to the three governance support projects (taking into account the specific requirements of the IPA ADRION Programme);
+Providing guidance to the EGP (taking into account the specific requirements of the IPA ADRION Programme);

-Being the guardian of the proper functioning of the governance of the EUSAIR,, any non-compliance with the principles laid down in this document, affecting the proper functioning of the Strategy, shall be discussed by the NCs.
+Being the guardian of the proper functioning of the governance of the EUSAIR.

+Any non-compliance with the principles laid down in this document, affecting the proper functioning of the Strategy, shall be discussed by the NCs.

 The TRIO Presidency